KB Home (KBH) Stock Sinks As Market Gains: Here's Why

 The investment community will be closely monitoring the performance of KB Home in its forthcoming earnings report.
 It is anticipated that the company will report an EPS of $1.67, marking a 32.39% fall compared to the same quarter of the previous year.
 Our most recent consensus estimate is calling for quarterly revenue of $1.61 billion, down 17.11% from the year-ago period.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $6.90 per share and a revenue of $6.34 billion, signifying shifts of -24.34% and -8.1%, respectively, from the last year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $6.90 per share and revenue of $6.34 billion, indicating changes of -24.34% and -8.1%, respectively, compared to the previous year.

-Investors should also note any recent changes to analyst estimates for KB Home.
-These revisions help to show the ever-changing nature of near-term business trends.
+It's also important for investors to be aware of any recent modifications to analyst estimates for KB Home.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.25% lower.
-KB Home presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.25% downward.
+Right now, KB Home possesses a Zacks Rank of #3 (Hold).

-In terms of valuation, KB Home is currently trading at a Forward P/E ratio of 7.69.
-This expresses a discount compared to the average Forward P/E of 8.61 of its industry.
+In terms of valuation, KB Home is presently being traded at a Forward P/E ratio of 7.65.
+This valuation marks a discount compared to its industry's average Forward P/E of 8.57.

 The Building Products - Home Builders industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 87, which puts it in the top 35% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 88, placing it within the top 35% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report